 - Install SEER*Stat on PC.
 SEER*Stat can be downloaded from the SEER Web page.

 - Because of the way SEER*Stat is configured, you must request and obtain access to SEER data in order to use SEER*Stat.
 This requires signing a Public Use Data Agreement.
 Please allow two business days to receive access to SEER*Stat data.

 - Download and install the NYSPACED data on your PC or to a LAN.
 The data are contained in a password protected self-extracting archive.
 Send requests for the password to email@example.com.
 Download the file to your personal computer and extract the files to a subdirectory, where they can be accessed by SEER*Stat.
 It is recommended that these files be unzipped to their own subdirectory, rather than to one that is used for other purposes.

-- Within SEER*Stat, open the preferences dialog and add the NYSPACED directory as a local directory.
-If you choose to run the SEER*Stat through client-server mode, check the box of Client-Server: ssp://seerstat.cancer.gov:2038, and then Add Local subdirectory and select the location where NYSPACED data were saved.
+- Within SEER*Stat, open the Preferences dialog and add the NYSPACED directory as a local directory.
+If you choose to run the SEER*Stat through client-server mode, check the box of Client-Server: ssp://seerstat.imsweb.com:2038, and then Add Local subdirectory and select the location where NYSPACED data were saved.
 If you choose to run the SEER*Stat through local mode, you must add both the local subdirectories where the SEER data and NYSPACED are located.
-The preferences dialog box can be found in the file menu in SEER*Stat.
+The Preferences dialog box can be found in the Profile menu in SEER*Stat.
 The preferences for accessing the SEER*Stat data can be changed later.
 Please note that access to the client-server mode may be restricted by your firewall.
 Please refer to the SEER*Stat frequently asked questions for help if you receive a "connection refused" error when attempting to access SEER data via the client-server mode.